pwichmann/deep-learning-with-vector-graphics-book/quiver_book/_build/html/_sources/intro.md

 Vector graphics are different.
 One standard format for vector graphics is the Scalable Vector Graphics format - or short: SVG.
 This format is XML-based and, thus, a text-based description of the image using tags and attributes.
 So how do we deal with vector graphics?

+  * *We could just render the SVG to a raster image file, such as a PNG file.* But then our deep neural network will never learn anything about vector graphics and their specific definition.
+Unless trained otherwise, it will never be able to output a vector grapic.
+  * *We could just treat the SVG as text.* If we do this, we can apply Recurrent Neural Networks, a class of neural networks that is able to learn sequences of inputs.
+Given a beginning of an SVG, we could be able to predict the next missing part.
+And then given that, we could again (auto-regressively) predict the next missing part -- and so on.
+Such a model would surely learn something about the syntax of SVGs.
+But will it develop an understanding of the resulting visuals?
+  * *We could design an encoding logic for the SVG definition.* This means, the composition of the SVG and the parameters of all SVG elements get encoded in such a way that they can be represented as a tensor.
+This requires a complex logic.
+And are we sure that a model trained on this data will learn something about the resulting visuals?
+  * *We could feed in both the SVG and the PNG.* Then we could make sure that the model has all the information.
+But how does the model know how to adjust the SVG to better match the desired visual?
+  * *We could include a differentiable rasterizer.* If there was such a thing (there is), then there may be a way to determine how an SVG needs to be adjusted to better match the desired visual.

 :::{note}